gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    or unordered, and a payload protocol identifier.
 Although DTLS/SCTP provides privacy for the actual user message, the other three information fields are not confidentiality protected.
-They are sent as clear text, because they are part of the SCTP DATA chunk header.
+They are sent as cleartext because they are part of the SCTP DATA chunk header.

    It is RECOMMENDED that DTLS/SCTP is used with certificate based